malvuln/Adversary3/README.md

 sha256: returns the SHA256 hash for a supplied MD5 <br />

 DISCLAIMER:
-Author is NOT responsible for any damages whatsoever by using this software, by using Adversary3 you assume and accept all risk implied or otherwise. <br />
+Author is NOT responsible for any damages whatsoever by using this software, <br />
+by using Adversary3 you assume and accept all risk implied or otherwise. <br />

 ![Adversary3_v3 32](https://github.com/user-attachments/assets/0cf9c691-f52d-4c04-b6ce-4bb4fb00e0a6)
 <br />

-Permission is also explicitly given for insertion in vulnerability databases and similar, provided that due credit is given to the author John Page (aka hyp3rlinx) (c) 2022
+Permission is also explicitly given for insertion in vulnerability databases and similar, <br />
+provided that due credit is given to the author John Page (aka hyp3rlinx) (c) 2022